nodegit/nodegit/README.md

         // If success will return 0, if an error message throw it as an error string. if( err ) { throw err; }

-        // Read a commit
+        // Read a commit with a SHA1
-        this.commit( '5f2aa9407f7b3aeb531c621c3358953841ccfc98', function( err, details, commit ) {
+        this.commit( '5f2aa9407f7b3aeb531c621c3358953841ccfc98', function( err, commit ) {
-            // If success will return 0, if an error message throw it as an error string. if( err ) { throw err; }
+            // If success err will be 0, else throw an error message. if( err ) { throw err; }

             console.log( 'Message', details.message );